kx-amplifier: A very high performance 28 Watt class A Current Feedback Amplifier

-You can buy a set of double sided through hole plated and silk-screened boards from Jim’s audio at the special introductory price of $20.99.
+You can buy a set of double sided through hole plated , Gold plated , and silk-screened boards from Jim’s audio at the special introductory price of $23.99.
 Here is the link for the PCB’s:

-There’s been lots more testing and sound evaluation in the lab over the last few weeks.
+Posted October 2018: There’s been lots more testing and sound evaluation in the lab over the last few weeks.
 I’ve had it driving a pair of B&W 703’s (a hugely underrated speaker in my view and I’ve been listening to quite a few £10 000 plus speakers over the last 2 or 3 months) and a pair of the fabulous Kef LS50’s that John Atkinson of Stereophile fame felt were amongst the finest he’d ever heard (and here are reviewer Sam Tellig’s comments about the LS50).
 I am very pleased with the final result – the kx-Amplifier, within its power capability – has a wonderful ‘grown-up’ sound.
 I’ve done the evaluation using some Yo-yo Ma recordings (great because the recording quality is always good), Steve Gadd Band and Fourplay amongst others.
-The bass for a small amp is surprisingly well formed, while the mid and top end are certainly a step up from the sx-Amplifier.
+The bass for a small amp is surprisingly well formed, while the mid and top end are in my view unmatched.
 The higher loop gain on the kx-Amplifier means distortion is typically about 50x to 60x lower than its predecessor, while the two pole compensation means the loop bandwidth is also wide (about 12 kHz) i.e. the feedback across the bottom octave of the audio band is flat at about 60 dB.